metamorphic/spring-integration-splunk/README.md

 The SI adapter includes Outbound Channel Adapter and Inbound Channel Adapter.

+### Updates

+* The dispatch.earliest_time parameter for saved searches must be in epoch time format

 Inbound channel adapter :
 -----------------------------------------------------------------------------
 The Inbound channel adapter is used to read data from Splunk and output a message containing the data to a Spring Integration channel.
 There are 5 ways to get data from Splunk: